mb-group/ai_journal_club/content/ai_pi_book/buzz_vs_reality.md

 ---

 ## **AI for Small Molecule Design**

+### **What is it?**
+AI for small molecule design uses machine learning—particularly generative models and predictive scoring functions—to propose novel chemical structures optimized for drug-like properties.
+These methods integrate molecular representation learning, property prediction, and structure generation to accelerate the discovery and optimization of therapeutic compounds.

 ### **1. The good wish**
 End-to-end AI that discovers new drugs in silico—optimizing potency, ADMET, selectivity, and synthesizability simultaneously, without requiring large experimental loops.